andraugust/andraugust.github.io/index.md

 ## [Artificial Life, Neural Nets, and Genetic Algorithms](neuroev.html)

 <p style="opacity:0.5">11/2015</p>
-Can neural nets successfully control Artificial Life agents?
-Can genetic algorithms optimize such nets?
+Can neural nets control Artificial Life agents?
+Can genetic algorithms optimize these nets?
 In this post I implement a genetic algorithm called Enforced Subpopulations to show that yes, yes they can.

 ## [Learning to Crawl: A Physical Implementation of Reinforcement Learning](rl.html)

 <p style="opacity:0.5">12/2014</p>
-An Arduino robot learns to crawl using reinforcement learning.
-Included is a video about RL and how it was implemented in the robot.
+An Arduino robot learning to crawl using reinforcement learning, with a video about RL and how it's implemented in the robot.

 ## [Songbook](songbook.html)

 <p style="opacity:0.5">ongoing</p>
-What do you do when guitar-chord websites are all covered in ads and pop-ups?
+When guitar chord websites are all covered in ads and pop-ups, what do you do?
 Host your own chords, ad free!

 <br />